Last Updated on 29 August 2024 by Cycloscope

 Different Styles of Bike Touring

 Not all bike tours are made equal.
-The cheapest way to cycle around the world is to travel totally self-supported, that meaning carrying everything you need with you, including camping and cooking gear.
+The cheapest way to cycle around the world is to travel totally self-supported, which means carrying everything you need with you, including camping and cooking gear.

-What it’s often referred as credit card style bike tour is instead a way of traveling light, with only a few clothes changes and no outdoor survival gear.
-That’s often the case of short-term bikepacking trips, as it can be quite expensive to pay for meals and accommodation every day, even in cheap countries.
+What is often referred to as a credit card style bike tour is instead a way of traveling light, with only a few clothes changes and no outdoor survival gear.
+That’s often the case for short-term bikepacking trips, as it can be quite expensive to pay for meals and accommodation every day, even in cheap countries.

 Then there are of course the full-supported bike tours, operated by companies.
-Here you pay a lot of money to have the company arrange your route, accommodation, and haul your luggage to the next hotel every day.
-These kinds of tours can be self-guided or lead by a tour guide.
+Here you pay a lot of money to have the company arrange your route and accommodation and haul your luggage to the next hotel every day.
+These kindsย of tours can be self-guided or led by a tour guide.

 Traveling in couples is always cheaper than traveling solo